A little story …

 Tools

-I am excited to provide a few Transformation Tips for you today.
-We have discussed a variety of inspirational and motivation tools that we have in our virtual toolbox, and hopefully, you will be eager to add these as well.
+I am excited to share a few Transformation Tips with you today.
+We have discussed a variety of inspirational and motivation tools in our virtual toolbox, and hopefully, you will be eager to add these as well.

 Trigger Clues